pts/pdfsizeopt/README.txt

   pdfsizeopt input.pdf output.pdf

 Please note that the ptspts/pdfsizeopt Docker image is updated very rarely.
-To use a more up-to-date version, run these commands to download (without the leading `$'):
+To use a more up-to-date version of pdfsizeopt, run these commands to download:

-  wget -O pdfsizeopt.single https://raw.githubusercontent.com/pts/pdfsizeopt/master/pdfsizeopt.single
+  curl -L -o pdfsizeopt.single https://raw.githubusercontent.com/pts/pdfsizeopt/master/pdfsizeopt.single
   chmod +x pdfsizeopt.single

 Then run this command to optimize a PDF:

   docker run -v "$PWD:/workdir" -u "$(id -u):$(id -g)" --rm -it ptspts/pdfsizeopt ./pdfsizeopt.single --use-pngout=no input.pdf output.pdf

-If you want to have extra image optimizers included, use ptspts/pdfsizeopt-with-extraimgopt instead of ptspts/pdfsizeopt in the commands above.
+If you want to have extra image optimizers included on Linux, use ptspts/pdfsizeopt-with-extraimgopt instead of ptspts/pdfsizeopt in the commands above.
 Example: